paulosborne/glowing-spork/README.md

 This app allows you to visualise crimes that occurred at Premier League grounds for a given month.

+## Demo
+A working demo of the application can be found [here](https://glowing-spork-app.herokuapp.com/).

 ## Instructions

 To build the app locally follow these steps: